Physics-guided Neural Networks (PGNN): An Application in Lake Temperature Modeling: Physics-guided Neural Networks

 where $R(.)$ measures the complexity of a model and $\lambda$ is a trade-off hyper-parameter.
 However, the effectiveness of any such training procedure is limited by the size of the labeled training set, which is often small in many scientific problems.
 In particular, there is no guarantee that model trained by minimizing Equation \ref{ds_loss} will produce results that are \emph{consistent} with our knowledge of physics.
 Hence, we introduce physics-based loss functions to guide the learning of data science models to physically consistent solutions as follows.

 Let us denote the physical relationships between the target variable, $Y$, and other physical variables, $\mathbf{Z}$ using the following equations:

 Note that $\mathcal{G}$ and $\mathcal{H}$ are generic forms of physics-based equations that can either involve algebraic manipulations of $Y$ and $\mathbf{Z}$ (e.g., in the laws of kinematics), or their partial differentials (e.g., in the Navier--Stokes equation for studying fluid dynamics or in the Schr\"{o}dinger equation for studying computational chemistry).
+These physics-based equations must meet the same criteria as other loss function terms (i.e. continuous and differentiable).
 One way to measure if these physics-based equations are being violated in the model predictions, $\hat{Y}$, is to evaluate the following physics-based loss function:

 where ReLU$(.)$ denotes the rectified linear unit function.
 Since $Loss.{PHY}$ does not require actual observations of the target variable, $Y$, it can be evaluated even on unlabeled data instances, in contrast to traditional loss functions.
 The complete learning objective of PGNN involving $Loss.{PHY}$ can then be stated as: